CMACGroup/cmacpartner/docs/pages/auth.md

 # Authentication

-Two types of authenticate are supported:
+Only a single type of authentication is currently supported:

 - Basic

 The username and password will be passed in an `Authorization` header with the value `Basic <credentials>` where credentials is a base64 encoded string made up of `username:password`

+### Coming soon

+We are aiming to support the following additional authentication schemes

 - OAuth 2.0

-A url is provided that will return a JWT

 ## Credentials